srollins/software-dev-materials/notes/advanced/databases.md

 ## Details ##

-Software - there are many Relational Database Management Systems (RDBMS) include the following:
+Software - there are many Relational Database Management Systems (RDBMS) including the following:

 - Oracle
 - Postgres